beyondlon/beyondlon.github.io/README.md

-Free for personal and commercial use under the CCA 3.0 license
+Free for personal and commercial use under the WTFPL license